danielmcheng1/drone/writeup.md

 Secondly, DJI offer [programmatic control](https://developer.dji.com/mobile-sdk/documentation/introduction/mobile_sdk_introduction.html) of its drones, opening up the possibility of advanced customized control over the drone's flight.

 Among the DJI drones, I selected the Mavic Pro because of its popularity in taking high-quality aerial photography.
-As a middle-tier drone, the Mavic Pro also automates many parts of drone piloting, from takeoff and landing to intelligent flight modes.
+As a middle-tier drone, the Mavic Pro also automates many parts of drone piloting, from takeoff and landing to obstacle avoidance and intelligent flight modes.
 Again, the focus of this project was on software and not on hardware--hence I wanted to select a drone that would automate as much of the piloting experience as possible.

 <img src="writeup_images/mavicpro1.png" width="50%" alt="Mavic Pro"/>
 <img src="writeup_images/mavicprocontroller.png" width="40%" alt="Mavic Pro Remote Controller"/>